-Kosmorama offers the film-industry accreditation for the festival at favourable prices.
-Included in the industry accreditation is access to all regular film screening, and exclusive og priority access to industry events and special events.
-In addition to full entry to the festival, we offer a full day of pitch awards, film market, thematic vorspiel and the Kanonprisen Award show, other prices for the events may apply.
+Kosmorama offers accreditation for the film industry at favourable prices.
+Included in the industry accreditation is access to all regular film screening, and exclusive priority access to industry events and special events.
+In addition to full entry to the festival program, we offer a full day of pitch awards, the Mid-Norway’s film market, and the Kanon Award show.
+Other prices for the events pay apply.

-Information about industry accreditation comes closer to Kosmorama 2019.
+Information about industry accreditation will be released closer to Kosmorama 2020 2nd to 8th March.

 For questions, contact email@example.com

-Members of the following associations vote for the winners of the various categories: Norsk skuespillerforbund, Norske filmregissører, Produsentforeningen, Filmforbundet, NOPA, Norsk komponistforening, Norsk filmlydforening, Norsk dramatikerforbund.
+Members of the following associations vote for the winners of the various categories: Norsk skuespillerforbund, Norske filmregissører, Produsentforeningen, Filmforbundet, NOPA, Norsk komponistforening, Norsk filmlydforening, Norsk dramatikerforbund and Foreningen Norske Filmfotografer.

 Mid Norway Film Centre (Midtnorsk Filmsenter) and Filminvest in cooperation with Kosmorama, invites the public, the press, students and politicians, business and arts to an eventful day dedicated to “trøndersk” film.
 Mid Norway Film Market is hosted every year in week 10.
 This year, the film market ended with the filmpitch, Vårstigen.